kks32/phd-thesis-template/README.md

 *   Scale the section sizes by an order when moving from a4paper to a5paper

 *   Support Libertine fonts + Math

-*   Tweak Make file to convert PS to PDF and clean PS files